I Want To...

 I Want to...

 In Maryland and in many other states, a physician has a legal duty to provide all information material to a reasonable patient’s decision to undergo a clinical therapy or procedure.
 This physician duty is non-delegable.
 It is the policy of the Organization that when a research participant will receive a drug, device, or clinical procedure in a therapeutic clinical research study, a qualified physician-investigator must participate in the consent discussion with the research participant except as described herein.
-If the investigational therapy or procedure is within the scope of practice at Hopkins for a mid-level provider, a mid-level provider may obtain consent in lieu of the physician/investigator.
-The physician-investigator must have privileges to practice in the facility where the study will be conducted and be a study team member to be considered a qualified physician-investigator.
+If the investigational therapy or procedure is within the scope of practice at Hopkins for an Advanced Practice Provider (APP) these individuals may obtain consent in lieu of the physician/investigator.
+The physician-investigator or APP-investigator must have privileges to practice in the facility where the study will be conducted and be an IRB approved study team member to be considered a qualified physician-investigator or an APP-investigator.

-The material information that a physician-investigator must discuss with the participant includes the risks and benefits of the drug, therapy, or procedure, as well as alternatives that a reasonable participant might consider (including non-participation).
-The physician must also be satisfied that the participant understands this information, is competent to consent, and has no remaining questions.
-Although adult patients are presumed competent, in cases of temporary or permanently-diminished capacity (e.g., trauma, extreme pain, stroke, cognitive impairment) the physician-investigator may need to assess and document competence prior to obtaining consent from the participant.
+The material information that a physician-investigator or APP-investigator must discuss with the participant includes the risks and benefits of the drug, therapy, or procedure, as well as alternatives that a reasonable participant might consider (including non-participation).
+The physician/APP must also be satisfied that the participant understands this information, is competent to consent, and has no remaining questions.
+Although adult patients are presumed competent, in cases of temporary or permanently-diminished capacity (e.g., trauma, extreme pain, stroke, cognitive impairment) the physician-investigator or APP-investigator may need to assess and document competence prior to obtaining consent from the participant.

-Mid-level provider: An individual who has been trained and certified to provide basic medical services under the supervision of a licensed physician or independently when allowed.
-Mid-level providers include: Nurse Practitioner; Physician Assistant; Registered Nurse First Assistant; Clinical Nurse Specialist; Certified Nurse Midwife; Certified Registered Nurse Anesthetist.
+Advanced Practice Provider: An individual who has been trained and certified to provide basic medical services under the supervision of a Maryland State licensed physician or independently when allowed.
+Advanced Practice Providers include: Nurse Practitioner; Physician Assistant; Registered Nurse First Assistant; Clinical Nurse Specialist; Certified Nurse Midwife; Certified Registered Nurse Anesthetist.

 Therapeutic clinical research study: As defined by Center for Medicare and Medicaid Services, the principal purpose of a therapeutic trial is to test whether the intervention potentially improves the participant’s health outcomes and is not exclusively designed to test toxicity or disease pathophysiology.